alabou/NMOS-MatroxOnly/NMOS With USB.md

     "serial": string,           // serial number
 }
 ```
-A USB Flow MAY have an optional attribute `usb_devices` of type, array of `usb_device` objects, describing the USB devices that are accessible to a Receiver through the USB `data` stream.
-This information is optional.
-The information contained in usb_devices, such as serial numbers and vendor/product IDs, can be sensitive.
-Security policies MAY classify this data as confidential to prevent potential exploitation or misuse.
-As a result, such policies MAY disallow the publication of USB device information in Flow descriptions to protect privacy and network integrity.
-Under other security policies, the `usb_devices` information MAY enhance an organization's security by enabling the tracing of USB devices connected to the network.
-The availability of such information SHOULD be established based on the security policies of the organization where the devices are deployed.

-A USB Flow MAY include an optional attribute, `usb_devices`, which is an array of `usb_device` objects describing the USB devices accessible to a Receiver through the USB data stream.
-This attribute is optional.
+A USB Source MAY include an optional `usb_devices` attribute, which is an array of `usb_device` objects.
+This attribute describes the USB devices accessible to a Receiver via the USB data stream.
+The inclusion of this information is optional.

-The information contained in `usb_devices`, such as serial numbers and vendor/product IDs, can be sensitive.
-Security policies MAY classify this data as confidential to prevent potential misuse or exploitation.
-Consequently, such policies MAY restrict the publication of USB device information in Flow descriptions to protect privacy.
+The information in `usb_devices`, such as serial numbers and vendor/product IDs, could be sensitive.
+Security policies MAY classify this data as confidential to mitigate potential exploitation or misuse.
+Consequently, such policies MAY prohibit the publication of USB device information in a USB Source to preserve privacy and network integrity.

-Conversely, under different security policies, `usb_devices` information MAY be used to enhance an organization’s security by enabling the tracing and monitoring of USB devices connected to the network.
-This data can support device tracking, user accountability, and anomaly detection.
+Conversely, under alternative security policies, `usb_devices` information could enhance organizational security by enabling tracing and monitoring of USB devices on the network.
+This data supports device tracking, user accountability, and anomaly detection.

-The decision to include or exclude usb_devices information SHOULD be guided by the security policies of the organization where the devices are deployed, balancing security benefits with privacy and data protection considerations.
+The decision to include or exclude the `usb_devices` attribute SHOULD be guided by the organization’s security policies, striking a balance between security benefits and privacy/data protection considerations.

+Examples Source resources are provided in [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).

+### Flows

+A USB Flow resource MUST indicate `application/usb` in the `media_type` attribute and `urn:x-nmos:format:data` for the `format` attribute.
+A USB Flow MUST have a `source_id` attribute referencing a Source of the same `format`.

 Examples Flow resources are provided in [Examples](https://github.com/alabou/NMOS-MatroxOnly/tree/main/examples).